Silambattam (film): Special screenings

 Silambarasan had a special screening with Ajith Kumar.

 Critical reception

 Nowrunning wrote: "There is nothing to write home about in this routine film except that it is a wasted attempt by Silambarasan".
-Sify wrote: "Silambattam is a typical mass masala entertainer.
+Sify wrote, "Silambattam is a typical mass masala entertainer.
 It is another 'Formulaic' film revolving around a larger than life hero, who romances, does comedy".
-Hindu wrote: "What begins as a fairly suspenseful narrative dwindles into a run-of-the-mill line post-interval.
+The Hindu wrote: "What begins as a fairly suspenseful narrative dwindles into a run-of-the-mill line post-interval.
 Tales of vendetta have been churned out ever so many times".
-Kollywood today wrote: "On the whole, Silambattam is a flick that is better to avoid watching".
+Rediff wrote, "With its humbugging story and bash-fest theme, Silambattam appears to have everything lined up for a B and C Centre win.
+But if you're a discerning viewer, stay away".